Dietrich Klagges: Regierungsrat

 On 1 January 1931 Klagges was appointed Regierungsrat (Government Counselor), a lower ranked government official, in the Education Ministry by Anton Franzen, the Nazi Interior and Education Minister of the Brunswick Free State.
 After long political quarrels and intrigues, however, Franzen had to step down only a few months later, and this triggered an internal political crisis in the Free State, threatening a coalition breakdown.

 State Minister of the Interior and Education

 Owing to the imminent crisis, Adolf Hitler personally intervened in the matter and gave the German National People's Party an ultimatum that, in the end, led to Klagges being appointed as State Minister for the Interior and Education in the Brunswick State Government on 15 September 1931.
-Shortly thereafter, in 1932, Klagges also became a member of the Reichstag.
-He would remain a Reichstag deputy until the end of the Nazi regime, first from electoral constituency 15, East Hanover, and after November 1933 from electoral constituency 16, South Hanover-Brunswick.
+At the July 1932 parliamentary election, Klagges was elected as a member of the Reichstag from the Nazi Party electoral list.
+He would remain a Reichstag deputy until the end of the Nazi regime, representing electoral constituency 15 (East Hanover) from November 1932, and constituency 16 (South Hanover-Braunschweig) from November 1933.
 Already in 1931, two years before the Nazis seized power, Klagges imposed professional bans against Social Democrats and Jews in the civil service, which struck, among others, many teaching staff at the Braunschweig Technical College.